Guillamon/master-data-science/Report.md

 &nbsp;

 Yes, it was definitely the left side of the long tail that I had to go after.
-It was either TheDaughterofTime, or PresumedInnocent.
-A little more investigation made me decide: I would finally begin by exploring the latter, a brand that had the following restrictions:
+It boiled down to either TheDaughterofTime, or PresumedInnocent.
+A little more investigation made me decide: I would begin by exploring the latter, a brand that had the following restrictions:

 + Refrigerated products, with a **shelf life of only 60 days**
 + Orders placed on a **weekly** basis, and thus weekly incoming stock too